A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: Proofs of main theorems

 \subsection{Acknowledgments}

 We thank Jean-Louis Colliot-Th\'el\`ene, John Cremona, Noam Elkies, Tom Fisher, Bjorn Poonen, Peter Sarnak, Arul Shankar, and Michael Stoll for many helpful conversations.
-The first and third authors were supported by a Simons Investigator Grant and NSF grant~DMS-1001828.
-The second author was supported by NSF grant~DMS-0901102.
+The first and third authors were supported by a Simons Investigator Grant and NSF grant~DMS-1001828, and the second author was supported by NSF grant~DMS-0901102.
+The authors of the appendix were supported by Royal Society University Research Fellowships.